Dr Fruela Fernandez

-My main area of research at the moment is the role of translation, as both a linguistic and a conceptual practice, in contemporary politics.
-In 2015 I translated 'Understanding Podemos', an introduction to the antiausterity Spanish party written by its secretary general, Pablo Iglesias.
-With Jonathan Evans (Portsmouth), I am currently co-editing the Routledge Handbook of Translation and Politics, due for publication in 2018.
+On February 2018 I will take up a Visiting Fellowship at Universidad Complutense (Spain) to focus on my current research project, which focuses on the role of translation, as both a linguistic and a conceptual practice, in contemporary politics.
+With Jonathan Evans (Portsmouth), I have co-edited the Routledge Handbook of Translation and Politics, due for publication in 2018.
 Since 2017, I am a member of the editorial board of TRANS (University of Málaga), one of the longest-running journals for Translation Studies in Spain.

 I have wide professional experience in the field of translation and interpreting.
 As consecutive interpreter, I have worked for a number of international authors, such as the Nobel prize winner Seamus Heaney, the Pulitzer winners Charles Simic and Robert Hass, the novelist Michel Houellebecq, and the poet and politician Edoardo Sanguineti.
-I have also translated novels, essays, and poetry books.
-I have also volunteered for activist networks like ATTAC, Plan C and Climat21.
+I have also translated novels, essays, and poetry books, and volunteered for activist networks such as ATTAC, Plan C and Climat21.

-As author, I have published three books of poems -Una paz europea (2016, Pre-Textos), Folk (2013, Pre-Textos), and Círculos (2001, KRK)- and contribute frequently to Spanish literary magazines and debates.
+As author, I have published four books of poems -La familia socialista (forthcoming 2018), Una paz europea (2016, Pre-Textos), Folk (2013, Pre-Textos), and Círculos (2001, KRK)- and contribute frequently to Spanish literary magazines and debates.
 From 2007 to 2011, I was the literary director of the international festival 'Cosmopoética', which won the Reading Promotion Award of the Spanish Ministry of Culture in 2009.